jbequ5/SAGE-Enigma-Subnet/Why-Sage.md

 Fragments that survive local gates and graph mining enter the central vaults.
 This is where the Intelligence Subsystem takes over.

-The Meta-RL Loop is designed to run continuously, re-scoring fragments against a five-objective vector.
+The Meta-RL Loop runs continuously, re-scoring fragments against a five-objective vector.
 It doesn’t just ask “was this fragment useful?” — it asks whether the fragment’s usefulness has changed given what the system has learned since, and whether it has been re-used by any other part of the system.
+Profile-aware yield tracking and smart stopping based on real-time Fragment Yield trajectory keep the factory efficient and responsive.

 The core of optimizing is global weight tuning: Meta-RL continuously adjusts the weights, calibration multipliers, and noise penalties across the entire scoring mechanism so the system gets better at evaluating fragments over time.
 The Neural-Net Scoring Head calibrates alongside it, learning to predict fragment quality faster and more accurately as the dataset grows.
 This makes the optimization process itself continuously improve.